-With January in full swing, sportive entries are piling in as many riders turn their attention to 2018 goals and calendar planning.
+With January drawing to a close, sportive entries are piling in as many riders turn their attention to 2019 goals and calendar planning.

 Whilst there’s a host of excellent sportives in Britain, sometimes it can be exciting to enter an event overseas – giving you the chance to explore uncharted landscapes, not to mention cuisine and riding communities.